Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 5.C.1.1 The provider assesses each candidate’s work and personal experience related to the provider’s target clients.

 Building an institutional culture that is aligned with the social strategy starts with the hiring process.
-Recruitment procedures should screen candidates who fit the institution’s objectives to reach a specific target clientele.
-The employees, and in particular the front-line staff, should be able to understand the needs and preferences of the target clients, value their inclusion with the products and services proposed by the provider, support their integration as clients of the provider.
+Recruitment procedures should screen candidates who are aligned with the institutional objectives to reach a specific target clientele.
+The employees, and in particular the front-line staff, should be able to understand the needs and preferences of the target clients, value their inclusion with the products and services proposed, and support their integration as clients.

 Scoring guidance

-The score is ‘yes’ if the channels for recruitment integrate employees from the same region/culture of the target clients, if the assessment grid for recruitment specifically test work and personal experience related to target clients.
+3. the recruitment assessment grid captures specifically test work and personal experience related to target clients.

 Sources of information